Pulse Breathing Dynamics in a Mode-Locked Laser measured via SHG autocorrelation: Discussion

 where $\gamma$ is the nonlinear parameter of the fiber, $P_0$ is the peak power of the laser, $\tau_0$ is the pulse width and $\beta_2$ is the group velocity dispersion parameter.
 Assuming the pulse energy is clamped by gain saturation ($E_p \approx \text{constant}$), the peak power scales inversely with width ($P_0 \propto 1/\tau_0$).
 Substituting this into Eq.\,\eqref{soliton_order} reveals that the soliton order scales with the square root of the pulse duration: $N \propto \sqrt{\tau_0}$.
 Following established scaling laws for the soliton fission regime\,\cite{AGRAWAL2013129}, the bandwidth of the generated supercontinuum increases linearly with $N$.
-Consequently, our measured $\sim 5.0-5.7\%$ breathing in pulse width provides a theoretical prediction of $\sim2.5 - 2.9\%$ fluctuation in supercontinuum bandwidth.
+Consequently, our measured breathing in pulse width provides an indication that supercontinuum bandwidth fluctuations may occur at the percent level, although a more quantitatively accurate prediction would require detailed Generalized Nonlinear Schr\"{o}dinger Equation (GNLSE) simulations seeded by the full measured pulse statistics\,\cite{RevModPhys.78.1135,corwin2003fundamental}.
 While this percentage appears small, these fluctuations manifest as amplified relative intensity noise at the spectral edges of the continuum, where the intensity slope is steepest.
 This flickering of the bandwidth will degrade coherence and limits the signal-to-noise ratio in spectroscopic applications\,\cite{PhysRevLett.90.113904,corwin2003fundamental}.
 Unlike timing jitter, which can be actively stabilized, these breathing dynamics are intrinsic to the oscillator’s soliton shaping and often pass undetected by standard diagnostics.
-This suggests that for demanding SC applications, prioritizing low-breathing oscillators (which can be achieved by using a pump source with extremely low RIN or actively stabilizing the pump power before it enters the laser cavity and also by optimizing the cavity's noise transfer function) is as critical as minimizing average intensity noise.
+This suggests that for demanding applications, prioritizing low-breathing oscillators (which can be achieved by using a pump source with extremely low RIN or actively stabilizing the pump power before it enters the laser cavity and also by optimizing the cavity's noise transfer function) is as critical as minimizing average intensity noise.